DeloitteAU/react-habitat/README.md

 `update()`

-The update method will scan the DOM and for any components that require wiring up (i.e after ajaxing in some HTML).
+The update method will scan the DOM for any new targets that require wiring up (i.e after ajaxing in some HTML).
-This can be evoked automatically by using a [watcher](#start-watcher).
+Alternatively, you can configure this to be evoked automatically by using a [watcher](#start-watcher).

 Example